odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 You might consider a microframework like Slim if you:

 * meet the "Minimum Skillset for Slim" list (see above)
-* need performance and flexibility
+* need performance, efficiency, full control and flexibility
 * feel experienced enough, and you know what you are doing
 * really value standard interfaces like PSR-7 and PSR-15
 * want to build long-lasting software